 - Staff should demonstrate to children how to dress appropriately to their activities. - Staff should dress smartly for normal classroom activities. - Tattoos must not be visible.
-(NB This will not be applied retrospectively to staff employed at the school prior to October 2013) - Jeans and sports clothes are not acceptable. - Trousers are acceptable for both men and women. - Smart shorts may be worn if the weather is very hot. - Very short dresses and skirts should not be worn unless over leggings or opaque tights. - Necklines should be appropriately modest. - Men are not required to wear suits, but should wear shirt and tie unless the weather is particularly hot. - Staff should wear sports clothes when teaching PE and Games. - Staff may wear casual clothes for outdoor learning e.g. Forest Schools - Where staff have religious or cultural dress requirements, the school's position is as follows: - Headwear (e.g. skullcap, turban) is acceptable. - Veils are acceptable provided that they do not cover the face whilst the staff member is on the school premises or engaged on school activities involving pupils outside the school premises. - Staff who choose to wear traditional clothing (e.g. shalwar kameez, sari) are free to do so. - Footwear: - Stiletto heels must not be worn as these damage the wooden flooring throughout the school. - Staff should wear appropriate outdoor footwear when on playground duties or outdoor Games lessons - Safety shoes are provided for staff supervising the hall at lunch times.
+(NB This will not be applied retrospectively to staff employed at the school prior to October 2013) - o Jeans and sports clothes are not acceptable. - o Trousers are acceptable for both men and women. - o Smart shorts may be worn if the weather is very hot. - Very short dresses and skirts should not be worn unless over leggings or opaque tights. - Necklines should be appropriately modest. - Men are not required to wear suits, but should wear shirt and tie unless the weather is particularly hot. - Staff should wear sports clothes when teaching PE and Games. - Staff may wear casual clothes for outdoor learning e.g. Forest Schools - Where staff have religious or cultural dress requirements, the school's position is as follows: - o Headwear (e.g. skullcap, turban) is acceptable. - Veils are acceptable provided that they do not cover the face whilst the staff member is on the school premises or engaged on school activities involving pupils outside the school premises. - Staff who choose to wear traditional clothing (e.g. shalwar kameez, sari) are free to do so.